dskline/job-scrapers/README.md

 Data is stored in Postgres and retrieved with GraphQL APIs using Hasura.

+> Development: To setup Hasura, first migrate the database by running the server.
+Then, open Hasura console and go through the settings to integrate the postgres database.

 #### Web App

 Data is viewed through a web app written in NextJS (SSR) and Tailwind (CSS).